infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 The Infinit command-line tools are composed of several binaries, each dealing with a specific resource or object.

 A *user* represents the entity performing operations on files, directly or indirectly.
 Every user possesses an RSA key pair that is used to identify him/her.
 A user can create a *network* which represents the interconnection of computing resources that will compose the storage infrastructure.
-A *storage* is a storage resource, local or remote, that can be connected to a device to support part of the overall storage load.
+A *silo* is a storage resource, local or remote, that can be connected to a device to support part of the overall storage load.
 Finally, several *volumes* --- i.e. logical drives ---  can be created within a network.

 The *Hub* is a cloud service whose role is to ease the process of discovery, sharing and more.